 Want to see where your web visitors come from?

 Real estate is a relationship-driven profession, so you do need one.
-In fact, I recommend two.
+In fact, if you want to build a successful career in real estate, I recommend two.
 One on your own site and one on Active Rain.

 The blog on your own site will help add pages and content for SEO while it gives visitors a reason to come back again and again.
 And when they’re used to getting their real estate advice from you, they’re more likely to choose you when they need an agent.